-- 10.18 The Chief Operating Officer is responsible in their capacity as Clerk to Governors for the arrangements for the hearing and will circulate relevant documents in reasonable time before the hearing to the panel and both parties. - 10.19 The format of the hearing will usually be as follows: - The parent(s) and any companion will attend first and will make any representations and may be asked questions by the panel. - The parent(s) and any companion will be released and representatives of the School (usually the Master or Chief Operating Officer as relevant, but in their absence a member of senior management) will attend to make any submissions.
-They may also be asked questions by the panel. - The panel will then withdraw to deliberate and will reach a consensus. - 10.20 The panel may depart from the above process if it is considered reasonable in order to ensure a fair hearing. - 10.21 If possible, the panel will resolve the complaint without the need for further investigation.
-If further investigation is required, the panel will determine how this should be carried out. - 10.22 After due consideration of the merits of the complaint and all facts they consider relevant, the panel will make findings as to whether or not the Stage Two decision was a reasonable one and decide whether to: - dismiss the complaint(s) in whole or in part; - uphold the complaint(s) in whole or in part; and - make recommendations. - 10.23 The panel hearing should proceed even if the parent decides not to attend but has not withdrawn the complaint.
+The Chief Operating Officer is responsible in their capacity as Clerk to Governors for the arrangements for the hearing and will circulate relevant documents in reasonable time before the hearing to the panel and both parties.

+The format of the hearing will usually be one of the following:

+- All parties present together at the hearing at the same time; or - Sequential the parties will attend one after the other, so that a party is not present whilst the other makes their submission.

+The panel will consult with the parties to determine the most appropriate option, with the objective of ensuring a fair hearing.

+The panel will then withdraw to deliberate and will reach a consensus.

+The panel may depart from the above process if it is considered reasonable in order to ensure a fair hearing.

+If possible, the panel will resolve the complaint without the need for further investigation.
+If further investigation is required, the panel will determine how this should be carried out.

+After due consideration of the merits of the complaint and all facts they consider relevant, the panel will make findings as to whether or not the Stage Two decision was a reasonable one and decide whether to:

+- dismiss the complaint(s) in whole or in part; - uphold the complaint(s) in whole or in part; and - make recommendations.

+The panel hearing should proceed even if the parent decides not to attend but has not withdrawn the complaint.
 In such cases the panel should consider the parent's complaint in their absence and issue findings based on the information available.
-The panel should seek to accommodate parental availability for dates and consider parental comments concerning panel composition, but the Chair of Governors has the final say on the composition of the panel. - 10.24 The panel members may, where it is deemed appropriate, be provided with terms of reference by the Chief Operating Officer, setting out their remit and the process to be followed.
-The remit of the panel shall be at the discretion of the Chair of Governors. - 10.25 The Chief Operating Officer will communicate the panel's final decision to the parent(s), the Chair of Governors and the Master, where possible within two weeks of the hearing (in term time, and within two weeks of the start of the next academic half term if it is a holiday period).
+The panel should seek to accommodate parental availability for dates and consider parental comments concerning panel composition, but the Chair of Governors has the final say on the composition of the panel.

+The panel members may, where it is deemed appropriate, be provided with terms of reference by the Chief Operating Officer, setting out their remit and the process to be followed.
+The remit of the panel shall be at the discretion of the Chair of Governors.

+The Chief Operating Officer will communicate the panel's final decision to the parent(s), the Chair of Governors and the Master, where possible within two weeks of the hearing (in term time, and within two weeks of the start of the next academic half term if it is a holiday period).
 Where the panel requires additional time to consider their decision, or to seek further information, the parent(s) will be updated and a new timescale communicated.
-The decision of the panel is final. - 10.26 Where possible, within the bounds of confidentiality and privacy, a copy of the panel's decision will be provided to the person complained about.
+The decision of the panel is final.

+Where possible, within the bounds of confidentiality and privacy, a copy of the panel's decision will be provided to the person complained about.
 A copy of the findings will be placed on file and will be available for inspection by Council members and the Master.

-11. Complaints about the Master
+5. Complaints about the Master

-11.1 As above, if you have an informal complaint about the Master, it should be referred to the Chief Operating Officer who will discuss the matter with the Chair of Governors.
+As above, if you have an informal complaint about the Master, it should be referred to the Chief Operating Officer who will discuss the matter with the Chair of Governors.
 The Chair of